willdebras/googlecivic/README.md

 While the {googlecivic} package has documentation in the help files, it can be useful to see an explanation of each endpoint and each parameter in the functions.
-The [Google Civic API developer page](https://developers.google.com/civic-information/docs/v2) contains reference to all of these endpoints and parameters and additional documentation of running individual queries outside of the context of
+The [Google Civic Information API developer page](https://developers.google.com/civic-information/docs/v2) contains reference to all of these endpoints and parameters and additional documentation of running individual queries outside of the context of